 The absence of detailed action plans, by contrast, can exacerbate the “fire-fighting” approach to management.
 Growth and development is sacrificed to the demands of the day-to-day.
 Does this sound familiar?

 Effective business planning should help owners achieve greater clarity about the markets they wish to target; the needs of customers within those markets; how the business’s products or services meet those needs; and how the business will differentiate its offerings from those of competitors.

 The marketing strategy is therefore a core element of any comprehensive business plan; how will you promote and position your offerings to your target market?
-You can read more about value proposition here.
+Click through to read more about value proposition.
 It’s a fascinating subject.

 If your current plan is based on an incomplete understanding of the business’s target markets, the characteristics and requirements of prospective customers, or how your products or services will meet their needs; it may be time for a rethink.

 Once the overall strategy has been determined, it is necessary to assess whether existing organisational and staff resources are appropriate to support delivery.

 A good planning process will help business owners anticipate and plan for changes that need to be made, for example the strategy might require the business to recruit new people, retrain existing team members, develop new roles, or take other measures.

 In the absence of appropriate planning, what would be the implications of failing to spot necessary changes in time?

 Helps improve the financial performance and position